mitotic/pinafore-curated/docs/MahootUserGuide.md

 Mahoot has several experimental features which are in various stages of development.
 These features are unpolished/incomplete and may change/break easily.
 Some of these features, like [Digest editions](#digest-editions), will work even without others using the Mahoot protocol.
 Other features, like [periodic/prioritized](#periodic-posts-message-of-the-dayweekmonth) posts, will work only if your followees also use the Mahoot protocol and insert the appropriate hashtags.

-### Experimental options
+### Reply context

-- ``Show dev menus``: Show additional (undocumented) information in popup menus for development purposes

-- ``Anonymize usernames``: Makes it easy to share screenshots of posting statistics

-- ``Amplify high boosts``: This is an experimental option that increases the probability that highly boosted posts will be displayed.
-(This may cause the daily view limit to be exceeded.)

-- ``Show reply context``: Oftentimes viewing the boosted reply to a post doesn't make much sense if you haven't seen (or don't recall) the original post.
-This experimental option will attempt to show the original post  below the reply to provide context, provided the original post is somewhere in your feed.
+Oftentimes viewing the boosted reply to a post doesn't make much sense if you haven't seen (or don't recall) the original post.
+The ``Show reply context`` experimental option will attempt to show the original post  below the reply to provide context, provided the original post is somewhere in your feed.
 This usually requires that the original post is either authored or alreaded boosted by one of your followees.
 See screenshot below for an example. (*Note: At this time, this option only takes effect after you reload the web page.*)

 <p align="center">
 <img src="https://raw.githubusercontent.com/mitotic/pinafore-mahoot/master/docs/images/ShowReplyContext.png"